erenville/erenville/README.md

 ## dude are we talking horses

-hello! my name is tek, but you can also call me cori.
+hello! my name is tek, but you can also call me cori or kri

-23 - he/she - masc terms only
+23 - they/any - masc terms preferred but it's whatev

 usually afk or sitting with friends!!

-selfshipper + kinnie (erenville is my wife 𖹭)

 (working on my carrds atm)